ropensci/gendercoder/README.md

 ## Contributing to this package

-This package is a reflection of cultural context of the package contributors we welcome issues and pull requests to make the package more inclusive and/or suitable for a broader range of cultural contexts.
+This package is a reflection of cultural context of the package contributors; we welcome issues and pull requests to make the package more inclusive and/or suitable for a broader range of cultural contexts.
-We particularly welcome addition of non-English dictionaries or of other genderdiverse responses to the broad and narrow dictionaries.
+We particularly welcome addition of non-English dictionaries or of other gender-diverse responses to the broad and narrow dictionaries.

 ## Citation Information